gene-git/kea_config/README.rst

 New
 ===

+ * Multiple gateway routers. option-data routers can now be a list of gateways.

  * On Arch you can build using the provided PKGBUILD in the packaging directory or from the AUR.
    All git tags are signed with arch@sapience.com key which is available via WKD or download from https://www.sapience.com/tech.
 Add the key to your package builder gpg keyring.